donhector/blog/content/post/hyperv-vlan-trunking-for-pfsense/index.md

 {{<figure src="client_vlan30_dhcp.png" caption="DHCP from VLAN30Updated adapter properties ">}}

 So that's how you do it.
-It would be great if Hyper-V could expose more networking options via UI but it is what it is (similar with Libvirt and VMManager!).
+It would be great if Hyper-V could expose more networking options via UI but it is what it is.
+Not really surprised by this as it's the exact same picture in Linux with Libvirt and VMManager, only a subset of settings is exposed via UI.

 Until next time!